 Snatching up the baton dropped long ago by the Romans, Londoners were once again gently cooking and cooling themselves, in eventually more than 100 Turkish baths across the capital.

 Yet, another century on — with health vastly improved, indoor bathrooms becoming common, and havoc played out by the Blitz — the plug was pulled on bathhouses again.
-So where is there to go in 2016?
+So where is there to go now?

 London's Turkish baths have had a renaissance of late: leisure centres like Ironmonger Row and York Hall have scrubbed up and rebranded.
 Though worth the visit, maybe they've been scrubbed up a little too zealously.

 Porchester Spa is different.
 Opened in 1925 as the Paddington Central Baths, this palace of water combines the ostentatious architecture of the time (monogrammed gates and bearded busts greet you outside), with a spit and sawdust effect that's come from 90-odd years of good use.

 You enter into the tiled cooling area, with its speckled-tile walls and dark brown recliners.
 A nude, emerald swimming goddess stands on one foot, a glowing bulb balanced on her palm.
 Varnished wooden signs introduce you to the frigidarium, and ask for 'Quiet Please'.